- Canary Islands

 Since the area has a very special location in Lanzarote surrounded by volcanoes and beautiful views, there are a lot of trails and hikes that you can do.
 The most popular is the hike to Mirador de Haria, which will take around 90 minutes and will offer spectacular views over the village and also the nearby villages of Arrieta and Tabayesco.
 This is a very easy walk if you have comfortable shoes.
 Remember to bring snacks and water when you go hiking and avoid the middle of the day time, when it's very hot outside.

 Also, from Haria it is very close and easy to get to Mirador del Rio, the most famous viewpoint in Lanzarote.
-From that platform you will see the neighbor island of La Graciosa.
+From that platform, you will see the neighboring island of La Graciosa.

 Mirador de Haria is a newly renovated tourist and environmental space in Lanzarote, in the municipality of Haria, in the north of the island.